Question

 Answer

 This is a great question!
 How helpful that the washcloths are white — that gives you more options for getting the stains out!
 Since it sounds like you have a lot of washcloths, I would presoak them using a good liquid detergent before running them through another wash cycle.
 Start with a capful of detergent added to 2 gallons hot water and stir to mix.
 Add the washcloths and let them soak overnight (up to 8 hours).
 The concentrated soaking solution, hot soaking temperature, and extra time will each help dissolve the oily component of the makeup, which is probably what you have left at this point.
-The next day, drain the soaking solution, and then run the washcloths through a hot wash cycle using detergent and ½ cup Clorox® Regular Bleach2.
+The next day, drain the soaking solution, and then run the washcloths through a hot wash cycle using detergent and ⅓ cup Clorox® Disinfecting Bleach.
 This will help remove any remaining color component of the stain.

 After washing, it’s a good idea to let the washcloths air dry so you can check for success.
 If it looks like the stains are gone, you can always dampen them slightly and then run them through a tumble dry cycle to make them more fluffy.
 These steps will hopefully restore your washcloths.
-Your chances of eventual success are higher if the washcloths have not been through a hot dryer (and why I recommend letting items air dry until you know a stain is all the way out).